 Actually that's not the worst thing she ever did to me.
 The semester before she had given me a B+ in Introduction to Philosophy of Science II, the only B grade I got in grad school.
 I turned around and signed up for her next course and, well, she did finally give me an A- for the social science one.
 I figured she saw me as some dumb broad without a science degree.
-She had recently come out, post tenure, publishing the wonderful lesbian novel Who Was That Masked Woman?
+(She had recently come out, post tenure, publishing the wonderful lesbian novel Who Was That Masked Woman?
 I had hungrily devoured the book as soon as I'd gotten it.
 I'd had crushes on girls as long as I could remember, but my convoluted theories about being a gay male in a female body did little to assuage my fractured sense of self.)

 I did love her vast bank of Popperian knowledge, from her days at London School of Economics, and her wild sense of humor.
 She explained scientific verification and theory refutation thus: "It's like this.
 You never really know if someone loves you, but you can always be sure when they don't."
 My students heard that many times over the next decades.

-Years later this professor heard what I'd taught as a sabbatical replacement in Montana and for some reason had remembered my college degree in Russian (I had included Dostoevsky's Notes From the Underground in a course on Philosophy of Human Nature).
+Back when I was writing my dissertation, this professor heard that I'd included Dostoevsky's Notes From the Underground in a course on Philosophy of Human Nature, and had remembered my college degree in Russian.
 She asked me to go in on an NSF grant with her, explicating Mendeleev's Periodic Table of Elements.
 Cool.
-We didn't get the grant, but I sure was happy to have made it past the dumb broad designation.
+We didn't get the grant, but I sure was happy to have made it past the dumb broad thing.